Victoria Lemieux

-Victoria Louise Lemieux (born 27 March 1963) is a Canadian specialist in records management and Associate Professor of Archival Studies at the University of British Columbia (UBC).
+Victoria Louise Lemieux (born 27 March 1963) is a Canadian specialist in records management and Professor of Archival Studies at the University of British Columbia (UBC).
 She is known for her research into financial information management, risk mitigation including using blockchain technology in risk reduction.

 Early years and education

 Victoria Louise Lemieux (née Bryans) was born in Toronto in 1963.

 She obtained a master's degree in Archival Studies from the University of British Columbia around 1985, and began a career as a records and information management professional.

 In 2002 she obtained a doctorate from University College London with a thesis that examined information-related causes of the Jamaican Financial Crisis of 1996–1997.

 She became a Certified Information Systems Security Professional (CISSP) in 2005.

 Career

 City of Edmonton

 Lemieux was director of information services for the City of Edmonton, where she improved records management in the City Clerk's Office.

 She was promoted to Director of Corporate Records and Information Services, where she was responsible for all the city's records.